mccombs/vtech2/content/doc/api-primer.md

 #### trade
 ```
-This allows you to fully construct a trade between a "from" account and a "to" account.
+This allows you to fully construct a trade between a "from" account and a "to" account:

 mutation {
     trade({
         securityId: "f133b5d8-b24a-483c-88e4-a9d7913cadf9",     //REQUIRED